phannhat17/mini-project-optimization/input_data/README.md

 09 tests mainly for heuristic testing:
     2000, 3000, ..., 10000

-All of the above numbers are number of package
+All of the above numbers are number of items
 ```